tommlogan/riskblog/_posts/2018-01-31-better-coding-practices.md

 Have you ever had to revisit a coding project?
 If you're like me, there's a sense of trepidation.
 Will I remember what I was doing?
 Will it still work?
 They say that your closest collaborator is your past self, except she/he doesn't respond to emails...

-Well, I got a bit sick of that feeling and have learnt some techniques which my future self will be thankful for.
+Well, I got a bit sick of that feeling and have learnt some techniques which my future self will be thankful for (or darn well better be).
 And that's what I want to share with you.
 Note that many of these are adapted from [Jeff Leek's book, *How to be a Modern Scientist*](http://jtleek.com/book/).

 Also, I believe that these skills are an essential thing to learn, whether we plan on becoming academics, valley entrepreneurs, or other consultants - the internet is not going anyway, we will be collaborating in teams on code, and preparing ourselves for this is only to our advantage.

 # Workshop and slides
 I'm presenting a workshop for the INFORMS student chapter at the University of Michigan (Institute of Operations Research and Management Science) and the slides are available [HERE.](/assets/blog/2018-01-31-better-coding-practices/informs_better-coding-practices.pptx)

-The below blog is really a complements to the slides, rather than stand alone, so check them out!
+The blog below is really a complement to the slides, rather than stand alone, so check them out!

 # GitHub
 Version control is essential.
 It is essential for research projects and any collaborative project.